pchapin/augusta/README.md

 AGC compiler for that language.

-## Ada Subset?
+## Is Augusta an Ada Subset?

-When we say August is a "subset" of Ada we mean every valid Augusta program is also a valid Ada program.
-However, it is an open question if Augusta will ultimately be a subset of Ada or not.
+When we say a language is a "subset" of Ada we mean that every valid program in that language is also a valid Ada program.
+In that sense Augusta is *not* a subset of Ada.

-It is our intention to make Augusta as compatible with Ada as possible, but we also want to honor the vision of Augusta being a simple language to learn and implement.
-At the moment we regard the sequence of Augusta levels (L1, L2, etc.) as converging toward full Ada, but even that is not certain at this time.
+It is our intention to make Augusta as compatible with Ada as possible.
+However, we also want to honor the vision of Augusta being a simple language to learn and implement.
+We also don't feel the need to implement Ada's quirks for the sake of compatibility.
+At the moment, we regard the sequence of Augusta levels (L1, L2, etc.) as approximately converging toward full Ada, but we don't hold that convergence as an ultimate goal of this project.

-For example, Augusta Level 1 requires less checking of the source program than Ada does in the interest of simplicity, even for Ada constructs L1 supports.
-This makes L1 not a strict subset of Ada since some programs acceptable to an L1 compiler, would not be acceptable to an Ada compiler.
-However, we expect that some Ada-mandated checks could be added back with the help of Augusta's extension points.
-For example, a tool or compiler-plugin could be created that checks for Ada compatibility.
-Also, Augusta Level 2, when it is defined, may introduce some of the missing checks.
-This would technically break compatibility with L1, but it would move L2 closer to Ada.
+For example, Augusta is a case-sensitve language, whereas Ada is case-insensitive.
+The case sensitivity of Augusta aligns with most modern languages and supports a naming convention where casing can be used to distinguish between types and objects (e.g., a type `Card` and an object `card` can coexist in the program as distinct entities).
+Case sensitivity is also slightly easier to implement.

-More details about Ada compatibility along with the rationale for breaking compatibility in certain cases is provided in the Augusta Language Reference Manual.
+As a result, Augusta programs that use reserved words in unusual casings as ordinary identifiers (`While` instead of `while`) will compile, whereas they would not in Ada.
+This breaks Augusta as a subset of Ada, but we have no intention of ever changing this behavior.
+There are other examples.
+See the Augusta Language Reference Manual for more details about Augusta/Ada compatibility and the rationale for any deviations.

 ## Building